-The following summary constitutes the recommended conditions of approval from City departments on the subject application/development based on Tentative Map sheets 1-9 dated July 1, 2019.
+The following summary constitutes the recommended conditions of approval from City departments on the subject application/development based on stamped received July 1, 2019.

-- Developer's engineer shall obtain the current city Design and Construction Standards and the Community Development Department's Standard Conditions of Approval dated August 27, 2008, and comply with all requirements therein unless specifically waived or altered by written variance by the City Engineer. - 2.
+- I. Developer's engineer shall obtain the current City Design and Construction Standards and the Community Development Department's Standard Conditions of Approval dated August 27, 2008 as they relate to this application unless specifically waived or altered by these conditions or by written variance by the City Engineer. - II.
 Developer's engineer shall comply with all requirements of the current Municipal Separate Storm Sewer System (MS4) and City Standard Urban Storm Water Mitigation Plan Low Impact Development Manual.
-Final Plans shall address the storm water quality and quantity along with a maintenance agreement or comparable document to assure continuous maintenance of the source and treatment. - 3.
-The project is located in a fire hazard area on Very High Fire Severity Zone Map on file at the City Clerk's Office. - 4.
+Final Plans shall address the storm water quality and quantity along with a maintenance agreement or comparable document to assure continuous maintenance of the source and treatment. - III.
+The project is located in a fire hazard area on Very High Fire Severity Zone Map on file at the City Clerk's Office. - IV.
 The project is located on a Hillside with slopes greater than 10% to 50% with an average slope of 18.08%.